The Benefits of Asphalt Crack Repair

 The success of a crack repair job depends on having a dry, solid area.
 That means you can't just use a pressure washer, as the water will take too long to dry.
-If you do use a pressure washer, an air compressor or even a hair dryer could be useful to dry the area thoroughly.
+If you do use a pressure washer, dry the area with an air compressor or even a hair dryer.

 Determine the Size of Your Cracks

-- Deep cracks are over a half inch deep.
-With deep cracks, you should fill it with sand until it reaches a half inch depth.
+- Deep cracks are over a half-inch deep.
+You should fill deep cracks with sand until they reach a half-inch depth.

 Begin Your Crack Repairs

-You can use a caulking gun as your crack filling equipment (or simply pour a little bit at a time on your crack) and a U shaped squeegee.
-Simply apply and fill the entire crack, then squeegee and allow the crack seal to dry.
+You can use a caulking gun as your crack-filling equipment (or simply pour a little bit at a time on your crack) and a u-shaped squeegee.
+Apply the sealer and fill the entire crack, then squeegee and allow the crack seal to dry.

-This type of crackfiller is NOT recommended for large cracks.
-Cold crackfiller has a tendency to sink into the wider cracks and sometimes pour right through to the foundation, preventing it from ever being filled.
-Though the crackfiller is still sealing the crack, aesthetically it looks as though it has sunk deep into the crack.
+This type of crack filler is NOT recommended for large cracks.
+Cold crack filler has a tendency to sink into the wider cracks and sometimes pour right through to the foundation, preventing the crack from ever being filled.
+Though the crack filler is still sealing the crack, aesthetically it looks as though it has sunk deep into the crack.

 This type of repair is more challenging, simply because it needs rubberized hot pour crack filler.
-If you're a homeowner, you'll need to hire a pro who has proper crack filling equipment to heat and apply, or you'll need to invest in the tools to do it yourself.
+If you're a homeowner, you'll need to hire a pro who has proper crack-filling equipment to heat and apply, or you'll need to invest in the tools to do it yourself.
 Once the hot pour is melted, crack filling asphalt is easy.
 Apply, making sure to fill all the crevices and corners.
-Slightly overfill, and tamp down firmly with an oiled piece of plywood and your vehicle.
+Slightly overfill the crack and tamp down firmly with an oiled piece of plywood and your vehicle.
 Allow the crack seal to cure and dry.

-Note: Hot pour is best for damage that is 2 inches wide or less; any larger and you have a pothole that needs an asphalt patch.
+Note: Hot pour is best for damage that is two inches wide or less.
+Anything wider is considered a pothole, which needs an asphalt patch.